Model

 PrimaryPart

 Points to the primary part of the Model.
 The primary part is the BasePart that acts as the physical reference for the pivot of the model.
 That is, when parts within the model are moved due to physical simulation or other means, the pivot will move in sync with the primary part.
-If the primary part is not set, the pivot will remain at the same location in world space even if parts within the model are moved.

-Note that when setting this property, it must be a BasePart that is a descendant of the model.
+Also note that when setting this property, it must be a BasePart that is a descendant of the model.
 If you try to set Model.PrimaryPart to a BasePart that is not a descendant of the model, it will be set to that part but reset to nil during the next simulation step — this is legacy behavior to support scripts which assume they can temporarily set the primary part to a BasePart which isn't a descendant of the model.

 The general rule for models is that: